wp-plugins/wp-simple-firewall/readme.txt

 = TODO =

 *	CHANGE:		Interface to give a better "At-A-Glance" Dashboard summary view, that also allows you to turn on/off core features.

+= 2.6.5 =

+*	FIX:		Could not enable Admin Access Protection feature on new installs due to too aggressive testing on security.

 = 2.6.4 =